 Tip: Different brands of sweetened condensed milk come in different thicknesses.
 If it’s too thick to be pourable, you can transfer it to a microwave-safe bowl and heat it on high for 10 to 20 seconds until it becomes a little thinner.

-These bars are definitely a treat–the sweetened condensed milk and the toffee bits combine to make a yummy caramel-like topping that really tastes great with the gingery crust!
-I think I’m going to have to try more of these dessert mash-up ideas–have you made any yourself?
+These bars are definitely a treat—the sweetened condensed milk and the toffee bits combine to make a yummy caramel-like topping that really tastes great with the gingery crust!
+Pumpkin Pie Magic Bars are such a great treat for this time of year!
+What kinds of pumpkin treats have you been making?